So many good things to celebrate today, let me count the ways:

 - 2 teaspoons vanilla extract

-- vegan vanilla ice cream for serving (optional)
+- vegan vanilla ice cream (optional for serving)

 Preheat your oven to 350F (180C).
 Lightly grease an 8"x8" pan and set aside.